jreyes8631/inventory_frontend/README.md

 3. Run the command "python2 -m SimpleHTTPServer" to start the server.

-4. Visit localhost:8000 and fill the form to create the items you want to keep track of.
+4. Visit localhost:8000 , select a category and fill the form to create the items you want to keep track of.

 There are more features to be added in the future, please stay tuned.